 I am proud to be a Midwest “lifer” and have converted my husband Peter to the Midwest as well!
-In 2015 we welcomed our daughter Mallika right here in Evansville.
-Our family looks forward to many years here in Southern Indiana!
+We are blessed to have 2 daughters born here in Evanville and look forward to raising our family here.

 2011-2013 Indiana University School of Medicine

 2007-2011 Washington University School of Medicine

 2002-2007 M.D., Northwestern University Feinberg School of Medicine

 2015 – present Volunteer Clinical Assistant Professor of Gynecology, Indiana University School of Medicine